 SO, WHAT SHOULD YOUR GROCERY BILL BE?

-To figure out your ideal grocery bill amount, ask yourself the following questions.
+To figure out your ideal monthly grocery budget, ask yourself the following questions.
 (It might help to write down your answers.)

 1. What can you afford?